jnidzwetzki/bboxdb/docs/_posts/2016-12-12-changelog.md

 - Improvement: Added the ability to reread distribution group list in GUI
 - Improvement: Unflushed memtables are now flushed on shutdown
 - Improvement: Improved exception handling during server start/stop
+- Improvement: SSTables can be deleted without init the sstable manager
 - Bugfix: Allocate systems to new distribution regions, before then come ready
 - Bugfix: GUI is repainted when a distribution region is recreated
 - Bugfix: Size of the GUI tree component was not dynamically calculated